Bhoomika121002/ShortestPathFinder/README.md

 # Objectives

-● It is used for finding the shortest path of flights using the Dijkstra algorithm which will save Time and Cost for the customer.
+● It is used for finding the shortest path of flights using the Dijkstra algorithm which will save Time and Cost for the customer.<br />
-● To study, determine and identify the shortest path in a network used for the organization of Flights.
+● To study, determine and identify the shortest path in a network used for the organization of Flights.<br />
 ● We utilized a graph to depict a map, where the vertices are cities and the edges are the routes between the cities.
 The graph will be directed if the routes are one-way; otherwise, it will be undirected.